 The Sweetwater Volunteer Project Aim

-The Sweetwater volunteer project aim is to give volunteers a realistic view of life in Africa today.
+The Sweetwater volunteer project aim is to give volunteers/visitors a realistic view of life in Africa today.

 Projects will include work in aspects of village life such as:

 - Medical care

 - Building projects in the village

 Together we will reach for the stars in partnership with Geedema Sweetwater Charity Project we will make a marked improvement for the community.